apiske/webhooksuno_website/docs/resources/bindings.md

 objects associated to the binding can be created to start receiving webhook messages.

+To understand more about why Subscriptions are not attached directly to Routers and why Bindings are necessary, see the [Why Bindings](/docs/general/why-bindings) page.

 ## Usage

 To create a Binding, you must have a router ID in hands.
 This will